Jayllyz/setupWSL/README.md

 3. In the settings, click on the dropdown menu under "Default profile" and select your desired Linux distribution.

 4. Don't forget to set Windows Terminal as your default terminal and you're good to go!
-(Windows 11 only)

 ### Better terminal with Zsh